Gion Tennis Inc.

 Patience

 Particularly when working with kids.
-Kids do not all have the same personalities, so is is important that a coach has the ability and creativity to make necessary adjustments depending on the kid.
+Kids do not all have the same personalities, so it is important that a coach has the ability and creativity to make necessary adjustments depending on the kid.

-Most coaches would rather not work with kids 10 & under.
-The attention span of a child between ages 3 & 7 is about 30 seconds, so it requires the coach to be creative in keeping their attention.
+It can become very difficult to find experienced coaches who are willing to work with kids 10 & under.
+The attention span of a child between ages 3 & 7 is about 30 seconds, so it requires the coach to be creative in finding ways to keep their attention.
 (Hardwork, but worth the challenge).

 Early Stages